netdata/netdata/packaging/installer/methods/kubernetes.md

 To install Netdata on a Kubernetes cluster, you need:

 -   A working cluster running Kubernetes v1.9 or newer.
--   The [Helm package manager](https://helm.sh/) on an administrative system.
+-   The [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command line tool, within [one minor version difference](https://kubernetes.io/docs/tasks/tools/install-kubectl/#before-you-begin) of your cluster, on an administrative system.
--   The [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command line tool on the same system.
+-   The [Helm package manager](https://helm.sh/) v3.0.0 or newer on the same administrative system.

 The default configuration creates four pods in your cluster: three `child` pods and one `parent` pod.
 The `child` pods collect metrics and stream the information to the `parent` pod, which uses two persistent volumes to store metrics and